Engaging Our Communities

 Although LHINs are responsible for ensuring that they are adequately engaging their communities, the responsibility is also shared by the agencies funded by LHINs to provide health care services.
 The duty of Health Service Providers to consult is stated in LHSIA, requiring community engagement in the development of plans and setting priorities for the health services they provided.
 2006, c.
 4, s.
 16 (6)”.

-The Core Principles of SE LHIN Community Engagement
+The Core Principles of South East LHIN Community Engagement

 These seven recommendations reflect the common beliefs and understandings of those working in the fields of public engagement, conflict resolution, and collaboration.